-

 - V. S. Veprov

-Calculation of mine air ducts by analytical and graphoanalytical methods is mainly reduced to the determination of two values: 1) air leakage or delivery coefficient μ; 2) head h, which is necessary to create, so that to the end of the stack of pipes a given amount of air Qzab.
-Many formulas for calculation of these values have been proposed.
-A. I. Shvyrkov on the basis of theoretical studies of air movement in air-permeable pipelines established a functional dependence between the values of.
+Calculation of mine air ducts by analytical and graphoanalytical methods is mainly reduced to the determination of two quantities: 1) air leakage or the delivery coefficient μ; 2) the head h, which must be provided so that a given amount of air Qzab reaches the end of the stack of pipes.
+Many formulas for calculating these values have been proposed.
+A. I. Shvyrkov, on the basis of theoretical studies of air movement in air‑permeable pipelines, established a functional dependence between these quantities.

 -